cvet/fonline/README.md

 * `BuildTools/prepare-workspace.sh` - prepare our linux workspace to futher work (install linux packages, setup emscripten, download android ndk and etc)
 * `BuildTools/prepare-win-workspace.ps1` - windows version of prepare workspace, that helps prepare to work
 * `BuildTools/prepare-mac-workspace.sh` - mac version of prepare workspace, that helps prepare to work
-* `BuildTools/build.sh` - build executable for specific platform
+* `BuildTools/build.sh/bat` - build executable for specific platform
-* `BuildTools/compile-scripts.sh` - compile scripts from scripting layers
-* `BuildTools/bake-resources.sh` - bake game assets (images, shaders, scripts, models and etc) to special intermediate formats
-* `BuildTools/make-packages.sh` - finally package server(s) and client(s) for end user
 * `BuildTools/validate.sh` and `BuildTools/validate.bat` - that scripts designed for validate that our sources compiling in general; you don't need that scripts and they need for automatic checking of repo consistency and run from ci/cd system like github actions
-* `BuildTools/gen-project.ps1` - project generation script (windows only)

 Scripts can accept additional arguments (`build.sh` for example accept platform for build for) and this information additionaly described in [BuildTools/README.md](https://github.com/cvet/fonline/blob/master/BuildTools/README.md).